facundobringas/home-automation/README.md

 CRA comes with Jest but lacks of a this great testing library for React components.

 ### 3. Rendition, styled-system and styled-components.
 I've never worked nor did know about them before.
-Thanks for that!
-This is what I like of accepting these challenges, nevermind whether I'm selected or not I end up learning quite a lot in the process.
-Studiyng these may have delayed just a bit the execution though it was worthy.
 #### 3.1
 I confess I experienced some minor difficulties trying to customize style: Navbar component had  this [issue](https://github.com/resin-io-modules/rendition/issues/524) that apparently was fixed but not merged to the time I deliver the task.
 I decided not to wait and developed a custom Navbar (MyNavbar).
 #### 3.2